 - Avoid fighting more than one at a time.
 This is a major reason to avoid spending any significant periods of time in the open areas adjacent to the Orb chamber on Zot:5.
 Unless you manage to catch them at the edge of your LOS, they tend to swarm you despite their lack of a melee attack.

-- Melee fighters should use heavy antimagic-branded weapons to severely limit the orb's ability to do anything.
+- Trog worshippers, and other melee fighters who happen to find such a weapon, should use heavy antimagic-branded weapons to severely limit the orb's ability to do anything.
 A melee-capable Vine Stalker's auxiliary bite attack is also effective.
 This won't guarantee enemy spell failure, but it will still stop the majority of them.
 Freezing and Vorpal weapons can also be effective against them, but provide no defensive benefits.
 Distortion weapons can do a fair amount of extra damage, but the risk of blinking or teleporting them away from you can be quite dangerous, particularly if you are fighting one on Zot:5.

 - Orbs of fire are chaotic, so ranged weapon fighters can use silver ammunition to deal tremendous damage to them.
 Don't bother with Zin's "Recite" ability, however; a 30HD monster can never be Recited to.

 - The glowing colors the orb cycles through indicate merely that it has cast a spell; it bears no relation to the type of spell cast or about to be cast:

 The orb of fire glows bright magenta.The orb of fire emits a lurid red light.

 The orb of fire glows deep purple.